PangoraWeb/pangora/README.md

 We are downstream from [lemmy](https://github.com/LemmyNet/lemmy) meaning we pull changes they make into pangora and and try to merge some changes we make upstream to them

+> [!warning]
+> The project is currently being restructured.
+Most of the development time is now being spent on sublinks until that can be soft forked into a new version of pangora

 ## Installation

 Not ready for public use yet, use lemmy instead